World Dog Surfing Championships

 The World Dog Surfing Championships, officially the Norcal Dog Surfing event & World Championships, is an annual dog surfing contest in Northern California, organized by TasteTV.
 It takes place at Linda Mar Beach in Pacifica; the inaugural event, in 2016, was held in September, but in its second year it moved to early August.
 Livestreamed events were scheduled for September 2020 and October 2021 because of the COVID-19 pandemic.
+World Dog Surfing Championships Best Waves is an associated annual TV compilation on ESPN2 that began in 2023 with tapes from the 2021 championships.

 Competition

 The surfing contest is divided into up to four dog weight classes, plus a tandem dog and a tandem dog and human contest.
 There are also a fetch contest and a fashion show.
 Dogs surf with the assistance of a human who selects the wave or waves for the dog to ride.
 In the non-tandem portion of the contest, first, second, and third place are awarded in each weight class based on ride length, technique, and attitude as well as wave size during a ten-minute heat, and the top two dogs in each class then compete for the Top All-Around Surfing Championship Awards.
 The event raises money for animal, surfing, and environmental charities.